john-kurkowski/john-kurkowski.github.io/_posts/2014-02-05-dont-learn-to-code-learn-to-program-but-come-back-in-10-years.md

 To ameliorate this, there are human engineering techniques, but they treat the symptoms, not the root cause.
-[Coding's accessibility to humans has stagnated in the past few decades][The Future of Programming].
+[Coding's accessibility to humans has stagnated in the past few decades][The Future of Programming] (a video that should be required monthly watching for programmers).
 I don’t mean accessibility to just outsiders.
 It is a large mess that hardcore coders themselves can hardly keep up with and predict.
 Sometimes, I take a step back from mashing together 2 things that were never meant to work together---for the 100th time today---and wonder how anything ever gets done.
 What cool thing was I trying to